asahinet/sakai-test-suite/README.md

     The version of Sakai you are testing against.
 This isn't used yet, but one day it will be.

+- sakai.admin.eid

+    An eid for an admin user on the instance you are testing.
+Defaults to "admin"

+- sakai.admin.pwd

+    The password for the admin user on the instance you are testing.
+Defaults to "admin"

 Example invocation with some properties...